evbacher/gd2md-html/html-verification.md

 <!-----
-NEW: Your output is on the clipboard!
+Copy and paste the converted output.

-NEW: Check the "Supress top comment" to remove this info from the output.
+NEW: Check the "Suppress top comment" option to remove this info from the output.

-Conversion time: 4.193 seconds.
+Conversion time: 3.909 seconds.

 Using this HTML file: